Sickle Cell Crisis

 What is a sickle cell crisis?

-A sickle cell crisis is a painful episode that occurs with people who have sickle cell anemia.
-It happens when your red blood cells (RBCs) sickle and block blood vessels.
-Blood and oxygen cannot get to your tissue, causing pain.
-A sickle cell crisis can also damage your tissue and cause organ failure, such liver or kidney failure.
+A sickle cell crisis is a painful episode that occurs in people who have sickle cell anemia.
+It happens when sickle-shaped red blood cells (RBCs) block blood vessels.
+Blood and oxygen cannot get to your tissues, causing pain.
+A sickle cell crisis can also damage your tissues and cause organ failure, such liver or kidney failure.
 A sickle cell crisis can become life-threatening.

 What are signs and symptoms of a sickle cell crisis?

 Your symptoms may change each time you have a crisis.
 They will depend on the area of your body where blood flow has been blocked.

 - Weakness or fatigue

 - A painful, erect penis (priapism)

 - Fast heartbeats